fru-io/handbook/docs/project-management/scrum.md

+---
+title: Scrum
+description: How to have minimal, productive, collaborative meetings
+---
 # Scrum Meetings and Standups

 Each quarter, we have three 3-week sprints, followed by a final 4-week sprint.
 Each sprint consists of the following recurring meetings: